-Recognising that several species of sharks and rays are listed in the Appendices of CITES and CMS, the Animals Committee asks the Standing Committee to remind Parties that CMS Parties should normally not be able to issue legal acquisition findings under CITES for the products of those species (e.g. Manta rays) listed in Appendix I of CMS.
-The Standing Committee should remind Parties that some RFMOs have conservation and management measures for sharks taken in their fisheries, including prohibitions on the retention or landing of certain CITES-listed shark and ray species.
+Recognising that several species of sharks and rays are listed in the Appendices of CITES and CMS, the Animals Committee reminds Parties that CMS Parties should not be able to issue legal acquisition findings under CITES for the products of those species (e.g. Manta rays) listed in Appendix I of CMS.
+Furthermore, the Animals Committee reminds Parties that some RFMOs have conservation and management measures for sharks taken in their fisheries, including prohibitions on the retention or landing of certain CITES-listed shark and ray species.
 The Animals Committee requests the Secretariat to provide on the CITES Sharks and Rays Portal clear and regularly updated information on these additional measures for CITES-listed species.